Our mission is

 Michael was a reporter at the Washington Post for 13 years where she covered education, gender, and family issues.
 One of the most meaningful stories she ever produced was a radio documentary about her grandparents.
 She chronicled their 66 years of marriage and their struggle to find a nursing home where they could live together in their final years as Joe's dementia progressed.
 You can hear it on NPR

-Ben Sollenberger, Director of Operations
+Ben Sollenberger, Director of Product and Operations

 Ben is a career entrepreneur with experience launching and building ventures in the food + beverage, sports, and education industries.
 Before MemoryWell Ben worked at Gartner Technologies and Venture for America, a rigorous fellowship program designed to train and develop the next generation of entrepreneurs.
 A believer in the power and ritual of storytelling, Ben is proud to be part of a team building a platform to empower seniors to tell their stories.